francois-gm/go-kabk/go4-2021-2022-thesis-assignment/7-github-pages-deploy/README.md

 2. Then, install Git (https://git-scm.com/download/mac) by typing in 'Terminal': `brew install git`, or if installed update it with `brew upgrade git`.
 (Github CLI can be installed by typing `brew install gh`) ()

-- You might need to update Xcode to 11.3.1 (if Mac)... if an error asks for Xcode update, download here: https://xcodereleases.com
+- You might need to update Xcode (if Mac)... if an error asks for Xcode update with a specific version, download here: https://xcodereleases.com
 - You might need to make sure your github account has authentification tokens enabled: https://stackoverflow.com/questions/68775869/support-for-password-authentication-was-removed-please-use-a-personal-access-to

 ## II.
 Desktop app